Pattern

 The Demographic Transition Model (DTM) shows how birth rates, death rates, and natural increase shift as a society develops.
 Early stages: high birth and death rates.
 Middle stages: rapid growth when death rates fall before birth rates.
 Later stages: low birth and death rates, slow or negative growth, and often aging populations.

-Malthus argued population could outrun food supply, producing scarcity or crisis.
+Malthusian Theory argues population could outrun food supply, producing scarcity or crisis.
 Boserup argued pressure could spur innovation—irrigation, fertilizers, better seeds, labor-saving tools.
 AP tasks often ask you to compare these views, not just define them.

 Pronatalist policies encourage births (leave, childcare, payments).
 Antinatalist policies discourage births (education, contraception access, incentives).
 Tie each policy to a demographic problem: aging, dependency ratio, rapid growth, gender imbalance, or service strain.